Indiana

 • ...by an individual who is authorized to administer rabies vaccine.

-(NOTE: requirements vary significantly among states-see FAQ #2 for the requirement in this state).
+(NOTE: authorization varies significantly among states-see FAQ #2 for the requirement in Indiana).

 • ...at the appropriate age, interval, and dose (ie, the FULL dose, as stipulated on the manufacturer’s label, must be administered).